slowpaddle/PLC500/README.md

 --------------------------------------------------------------------------------
 function: plc.readY(n) - Digital Outputs Y1 to Y12

-	Reads the value of a digital input where n is the digital input number on the PLC500 board.
+	Reads the value of a digital output where n is the digital input number on the PLC500 board.

 eg: plc.readY(2) / Returns the value as bool.
 (HIGH/LOW), (true/false), (ON/OFF)